- 1 The 4 most powerful KitchenAid stand mixers

 - Is less noisy because it’s more efficient

-- Heavier because it needs diodes to change AC current to DC
+- Heavier because it needs diodes and extra components to change AC current to DC

-- More expensive because of the extra components and complexities involved
+- More expensive because of the extra complexities involved

 Motor speed range in KitchenAid mixer models

 The motor size of KitchenAid stand mixers currently ranges from 250 watts to a whopping 575 watts.

 Watts is the measurement we use to quantify electrical power output, which is one factor that determines how strong your machine motor will be.
 Smaller motors that produce less torque will struggle with large quantities or thick batter, as they are unable to generate the force required to undertake such activities.